 Where To Stay in Melbourne, Australia

-Some of the top-rated hotels – based on guests reviews – are the Quay West Suites, The Como MGallery by Sofitel and the centrally located Rendezvous Hotel.
+There are a range of accommodations in and around the Melbourne CBD.
+Some of the top-rated hotels are the Quay West Suites, The Como MGallery by Sofitel and the centrally located Rendezvous Hotel.

 How To Get to Melbourne, Australia

-Once in Melbourne, visitors can use the network of trains, trams and buses that make up the Melbourne public transportation network.
-Find out more about the public transportation system and tickets on the official PTV website.
-Uber rides are also available in Melbourne.
+Once in the city, visitors can use the network of trains, trams and buses that make up the Melbourne public transportation network.

 What To Pack For Your Melbourne Trip

-Comfortable Travel Shoes
+Durable Travel Shoes

 Our Melbourne Itinerary does include a lot of walking, so make certain you bring a pair of comfortable walking shoes for your vacation.
-I like to wear lightweight shoes – like these Columbia shoes – or my I-can-wear-them-all-day Reef Flip Flops.
-Kris is most comfortable in his Merrell trail shoes.

 Melbourne Weather Appropriate Attire

-Regardless of the time of year of your trip to Melbourne, you will likely want to pack clothing that can be layered.
-In the summer months, don’t forget sunscreen and a wide-brimmed travel hat – and a packable raincoat or travel umbrella is a good idea, too.
+In the summer months, don’t forget sunscreen and a wide-brimmed travel hat – and a packable raincoat or travel umbrella is a good idea, too!

-Travel Camera for Australia
+Travel Camera

-WiFi, Day Pack and Melbourne Map
+Day Pack and Melbourne Guidebook

 Australia Travel Insurance